cosmicrafts/cosmicrafts-dao/src/frontend/src/assets/markdown/en/community.md

 ---

 ### **Cross-Chain Interoperability**
-We’re increasing the value of Cosmicrafts NFTs by enabling cross-platform usage:
+We're increasing the value of Cosmicrafts NFTs by enabling cross-platform usage:
 - Use **Cosmicrafts NFTs** in other games, metaverses, and marketplaces.
 - Expand **Spiral adoption** across multi-chain networks to attract new communities.

 ---

 ### **User Acquisition Campaigns**
-We’ll attract new players and contributors through:
+We'll attract new players and contributors through:
 - **Targeted Campaigns**: Marketing across social media, gaming platforms, and streaming services.
 - **Referral Programs**: Rewards for community members who onboard new players and contributors.
 - **Onboarding Tools**: Step-by-step guides and interactive tutorials to make DAO participation seamless.